rwhetten/DeepSeqAnalysis/docs/source/transcriptome-assembly.rst

 ***************

 Multiple options are available for reconstruction of the sequences of RNA transcripts based on analysis of complementary DNA copies, depending on whether a high-quality reference genome assembly is available.
 If so, reference-guided transcriptome assembly using a splice-aware sequencer aligner followed by resolution of alternative splicing variants and export of consensus transcript sequences can be powerful (`Trapnell et al., 2012 <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3334321/>`_).
 If there is no reference genome assembly, or the available assembly is fragmented and poorly-annotated, a de-novo assembly of putative transcripts from short-read sequences is one alternative.
 The availability of long-read sequencing methods such as Oxford Nanopore Technologies and Pacific Biosciences has opened a third alternative, which is to obtain full-length sequences of cDNAs and report those sequences without the requirement for assembly at all (`Sharon et al., 2013 <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4075632/>`_; `Bolisetty et al., 2015 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0777-z>`_; `Minoche et al., 2015 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0729-7>`_).
 The key disadvantage to long-read sequencing is that it often fails to sample deeply enough to capture full-length copies of rare transcripts, so transcriptomes based solely on long-read sequencing may be lacking a full complement of genes expressed at low levels or in a limited number of cell types.
 A number of publications have reported that more complete and accurate transcriptome assemblies can be produced from a combination of read types and assemblers than from any single assembler or read type (`Gilbert 2013 <http://arthropods.eugenes.org/EvidentialGene/about/EvigeneRNA2013poster.pdf>`_; `Nakasugi et al 2014 <https://dx.doi.org/10.1371%2Fjournal.pone.0091776>`_; `McManes 2018 <https://dx.doi.org/10.7717%2Fpeerj.5428>`_; `Venturini et al 2018 <https://doi.org/10.1093/gigascience/giy093>`_; `Gilbert 2019 <https://www.biorxiv.org/content/10.1101/829184v1>`_).
 The variation in length and transcript abundance of RNAs, combined with the additional complexity contributed by multi-gene families and alternative splicing events, means that no single assembly algorithm or set of parameters can be optimal for every transcript.
-In all cases described so far, merging together of assemblies produced by different algorithms, or the same algorithm but different parameters, has produced better results than any assembly.
+In all cases described so far, merging together of assemblies produced by different algorithms, or the same algorithm but different parameters, has produced better results than any single assembly from an individual assembler run with a single set of parameters.

 Objective
 *********